AWS A2.4 Section 7.3 · AWS D1.1:2025 Figure 5.1

 U-Groove Weld Symbol

-How to read a U-groove weld symbol — U-shape on the reference line, root radius in cross-section detail only.
-Symmetric preparation, prequalified CJP joint details per D1.1:2025.
+How to read a U-groove weld symbol — U-shape on the reference line, tail-referenced radius/root-face data, symmetric preparation, and prequalified CJP joint details per D1.1:2025.

 U-Groove Weld Symbol — Anatomy